 The Norther offshore wind farm is a 370MW project approximately 23km off the Belgian coast, alongside the border with the Netherlands.
 Situated within the Exclusive Economic Zone of Belgium, Norther is expected to be the biggest offshore wind farm in Belgium when completed.

 Nethys subsidiary Elicio, a renewable energy producer, holds a 50% stake in the project, while Netherlands-based Eneco and Diamond Generating Europe, a UK-based subsidiary of Mitsubishi Corporation, each hold a 25% stake.

 Offshore construction works on the project are expected to start in mid-2018, while operations are expected to begin in 2019.

-The project will feature 44 MHI Vestas 8MW wind turbines, which are capable of delivering maximum output of 8.4MW.
-Each turbine has a rotor diameter of 164m and a swept area of 21,124m².
+The project will feature 44 MHI Vestas 8MW wind turbines, which are capable of delivering a maximum output of 8.4MW.
+Each turbine has a rotor diameter of 164m and swept area of 21,124m².

 The wind turbine generators will be connected to the OHVS by approximately 70km of 33kV aluminium AC subsea inter-array cables.
-Each cable will be made up of three power cores and an optical fibre unit for communication and control purpose.
+Each cable will be made up of three power cores and an optical fibre unit for communication and control purposes.

 ENGIE Electrabel and Eneco will market the electricity produced by the wind farm.

 Financial closure for the Belgian offshore wind project was achieved in December 2016.
 A consortium of ten financial institutions agreed to provide a non-recourse debt of €900m (approximately $972m) for the project.

 The debt includes a €438m ($473m) loan by the European Investment Bank (EIB), half of which is guaranteed under the European Fund for Strategic Investments (EFSI).